 Variable Expenses

-There are two types of expenditures: expenses and capital expenditure.
-The expenses are as aforementioned and defined; whereas the capital expenditures are the overhead costs you incurred into the buying of long-term fixed or physical assets.
+There are two types of expenditures: expenses and capital expenditures.
+The expenses are as aforementioned and defined; whereas the capital expenditures are the overhead costs you incurred in the buying of long-term fixed or physical assets.

 Your Business Revenue: Your business revenues are one of the major components of your operating budget.
 It further is divisible into two things: